aryaethn/Privacy-Preserving-Account-Recovery/erc-xxxx.md

 	•	Additional fields (expiry, rate-limit flags, etc.) **MAY** be included in `publicWitnesses` at the implementer’s discretion.

-A reference circuit for Gmail DKIM proofs is available at [GitHub Link].
+A reference circuit for Gmail DKIM proofs is available at <--TODO-->.

 ## Rationale